-“Something more” could be the unofficial motto of everything we teach here at Copyblogger — whether it’s content marketing, copywriting, or conversion.
+“Something more” could be the unofficial motto of everything we teach here at Copyblogger — whether it’s content marketing, copywriting, self-editing, or conversion.

 That’s what Brian was getting at when he wrote: